dipcoat-image/finitedepth/doc/source/intro.rst

    plt.subplots_adjust(left=0, right=1, top=1, bottom=0)
    plt.show()

-From these two images, the coating layer region can be extracted and further analyzed to yield the quantitative data (i.e., coating layer thickness).
+From these two images, the coating layer region can be extracted and further analyzed to yield the quantitative data (e.g., coating layer thickness).
 Temporal evolution of the coating layer can be assessed by analyzing the series of coated substrate images from the coating process.

 .. plot::